-The 7.3m ESA provides high gain and exceptional pattern characteristics.
-The electrical performance and exceptional versatility provide the ability to configure the antenna with your choice of linearly- or circularly-polarized 2-port or 4-port combining network.
+The 9.3m ESA provides high gain and exceptional pattern characteristics.
+The electrical performance and exceptional versatility provides the ability to configure the antenna with your choice of linearly- or circularly-polarized 2-port or 4-port combining network.
 That versatility is provided at the time of initial purchase, as well as in the future, as your satellite communication requirements evolve.

 The aluminum reflector is precision formed for accuracy and strength, requiring minimal assembly.
-The reflector assembly is 24-feet (7.3-meters) in diameter and segmented in a sixteen-piece configuration to reduce shipping volume and facilitate transport to remote sites.
-Reflector panels are conversion coated and painted with a highly reflective white paint.
+The reflector assembly is 30-feet (9.3-meters) in diameter and segmented in a twenty-piece configuration to reduce shipping volume and facilitate transport to remote sites.
+Reflector panels are chromate converted and painted with a highly reflective white paint.

-The versatile tripod mount can be purchased with either manual or motorizable capabilities.
-The tripod mount features 180° Azimuth coverage in three continuous 120° overlapping ranges and executes 85° (5°-90°) continuous Elevation adjustment.
+The versatile tripod mount can be purchased with motorizable capabilities.
+The tripod mount features 180° Azimuth coverage in three continuous 120° overlapping ranges and executes 90° continuous Elevation adjustment.
 This large adjustment range provides non-critical foundation orientation and the ability to view geostationary satellites from horizon-to-horizon, from any location worldwide.

-The motorizable tripod mount features self-aligning bearings for the Elevation pivots, resulting in "zero" backlash.
-This mount can be operated manually but has the ability to be upgraded for motorized operation, including steptracking or SmarTrack[®] applications.
-The motorizable mount type is indicated by the ES73 or ES73HS letters within the antenna type number.
-The addition of the letters "HS" within the antenna type number indicates that the mount includes High-Speed Az/EI machine jackscrews.
-The Az/EI jackscrews are equipped for integration with the optional motor drive systems.
+The motorizable tripod mount features self-aligning bearings for the elevation pivots, resulting in "zero" backlash.
+This mount has the ability to be upgraded for High-Speed motorized operation, including step-tracking or SmarTrack® applications.
+The motorizable mount type is indicated by the ES93 or ES93HS letters within the antenna type number.
+The addition of the letters "HS" within the antenna type number indicates that the mount includes High-Speed Az/El machine jackscrews, instead of corresponding Azimuth/Elevation strut assemblies.
+The Az/El jackscrews are equipped for integration with the optional motor drive systems.
 A cross-axis grounding kit is supplied with each mount to ensure electrical interconnectivity of the complete structure.